SemyonMerkulov/django-react-app/README.md

 # Django & React application
 (Based on: [https://github.com/18F/docker-compose-django-react](https://github.com/18F/docker-compose-django-react))

-This is a prototype, for my personal use only.
+This is a app prototype, for my personal use only.
 It consist of Django REST API (CRUD functionality) and React frontend (work in progress).

 ## Running